 BY JOHN PAYNE

-The former child prodigy studied under the late, great Ustad Allah Rakha (famed for his decades-long collaborations with Ravi Shankar), and also tutored with Ustad’s son, Ustad Zakir Hussain.
+A former child prodigy, Aditya Kalyanpur studied under the late, great Ustad Allah Rakha (famed for his decades-long collaborations with Ravi Shankar), and also tutored with Ustad’s son, Ustad Zakir Hussain.
 Kalyanpur founded the New England School Of Music in Boston along with the Shyamal Music Foundation in Mumbai.
 In addition to his work in a couple of jazz-oriented bands alongside guitarist Larry Coryell, he has contributed tabla to several TV advertising campaigns in India and guest-tabla’d on numerous pop recording sessions the likes of Katy Perry’s “Legendary Lovers” from her album Prism as well as recording with the Stones’ Keith Richards and with composer A.R.
 Rahman (Slumdog Millionaire).

 Kalyanpur, now an L.A. resident, grew up in Mumbai.
 He’s not one who can boast of a musical lineage; his parents were music lovers but not professional musicians.
 “I don’t have the kind of pedigree that some musi- cians of my generation enjoy,” he says.
 “My dad is a mechanical engineer and my mom was a computer professional.”